mdn/temp-processes/issues.md

   - **Issue description** must clearly describe the bug and the action required to resolve the issue.
 It must also list the task or sub-tasks to be completed to resolve the issue.
 Some other guidelines include:
     - Use the description field to indicate the status of the task or sub-tasks by using checklists.
-    - Updates to the status of a task should be conveyed by editing the task list in the issue description instead of adding a new comment.
-One should not have to scroll through comments or replies to find the status of a task or sub-task.
+    - Update the status of a task in the issue description instead of commenting on the issue.
+Use [task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists) in the description if an issue has multiple parts.
+This helps others who may otherwise need to scroll through comments on the issue to determine the status of various tasks.
     - Comments in an issue should be limited to details or context that help resolve the issue.

 - If the information you provide in the issue is incomplete, then you might be contacted later during the [issue triaging process](#review_issue_to_determine_completeness_of_information).